sara-nl/griddocs/source/Pages/Practices/pilot_jobs.rst

 Pilot Job Frameworks
 ====================

 There are several pilot frameworks for the Grid.
-At SURFsara we support ``PiCaS``:
+At SURF we support ``PiCaS``:

  * :ref:`picas-overview`